Press - Exclusive Interviews - Chris .R. Notarile

 would you describe yourself and your movies?

-I am Hollywood's best kept secret, they know I exist and should very well be
+I am Hollywood's best kept secret.
+They know I exist and should very well be

 following my example of loving your source material and remaining faithful, yet